Lynching in the United States: Reconstruction (1865–1877)

-Journalist, educator, and civil rights leader Ida B. Wells commented in an 1892 pamphlet she published called Southern Horrors: Lynch Law in All Its Phases that: "The only times an Afro-American who was assaulted got away has been when he had a gun and used it in self-defense."
+Journalist, educator, and civil rights leader Ida B. Wells commented in an 1892 pamphlet she published called Southern Horrors: Lynch Law in All Its Phases that: "The only times an Afro-American who was assaulted got away has been when he had a gun and used it in self-defence."
 A study published in August 2022 by researchers from Clemson University has stated that, "...rates of Black lynching decreased with greater Black firearm access..."

 From the mid-1870s onward, violence rose as insurgent paramilitary groups in the Deep South worked to suppress Black voting and turn Republicans out of office.
 In Louisiana, the Carolinas, and Florida especially, the Democratic Party relied on paramilitary "White Line" groups, such as the White Camelia, White League and Red Shirts to terrorize, intimidate and assassinate African-American and white Republicans in an organized drive to regain power.
 In Mississippi and the Carolinas, paramilitary chapters of Red Shirts conducted overt violence and disruption of elections.
 In Louisiana, the White League had numerous chapters; they carried out goals of the Democratic Party to suppress Black voting.
 Grant's desire to keep Ohio in the Republican aisle and his attorney general's maneuvers led to a failure to support the Mississippi governor with Federal troops.
 The campaign of terror worked.
 In Yazoo County, Mississippi, for instance, with an African-American population of 12,000, only seven votes were cast for Republicans in 1874.
 In 1875, Democrats swept into power in the Mississippi state legislature.